jrekier/minimal-mistakes/_posts/2016-12-05-input-fortran.md

 ---
-title: A code to help make the reading of input in FORTRAN more easy
+title: A code to help make the reading of input in FORTRAN easier
 date: 2016-12-05
 header:
   image: /images/nightsky.jpg